Why Do I Need Gum Grafting?

 What Are The Symptoms Of Gum Recession?

 You may not notice that your gums have receded on some teeth.
-A great many patients don’t realize it until they see their dentist who points it out for them.
+A great many patients don’t realize it until they see their dentist who points it out to them.
 However, if a tooth root is exposed, you will be able to see it.
 Other symptoms of gum recession include:

 - Teeth sensitive to hot and cold drinks and food